 Required: before end of Year 4

 Take reading courses.
 Reading courses (MATH 299) are the best tools for “advisor shopping” at UCSD.
-These can certainly be done before passing all of your qualifying exams, but it is often helpful or necessary to have one or two ⎼ or at least a couple of quarters of qualifying exam course material ⎼ under your belt before you begin.
+These can certainly be done before passing all of your qualifying exams, but you should have two completed at the PhD or Provisional PhD level ⎼ or at least a couple of quarters of qualifying exam course material and the approval of your initial advisor ⎼ under your belt before you begin.
 Once you’ve gotten some fundamentals out of the way, however, you should start asking professors in whose work you are interested if they would be willing to supervise a reading course with you.
 Deciding on a topic may seem like a daunting task, but do not worry; there are plenty of ways reading courses naturally occur.

 - There may be some topic necessary to understand a professor’s research about which there is no UCSD course.

 - There may be a group of students already planning a reading course in which you are interested.

 - You may have come across a topic in one of your courses that you wish to pursue further.

 - A professor may have some projects in mind for graduate students, in which case the professor may have a plan and resources to ease a new student into work.